The Strassburger Family Legacy

 By the late 60’s and early 70’s three more sons, Bob, Cliff and Dennis joined the company.
 Business was changing and the company was concentrating on insulation and energy conservation.
 Strassburger became one of the largest insulation contractors in Canada.

 In 1977 a 16,000 sq. foot facility was build on Colby Dr. in Waterloo.
-The business encompassed the installation of blown fibre glass insulation for attics and walls; urethane sprayed in place foam, fire protection coatings some of which were manufactured by Strassburger.
+The business encompassed the installation of blown fibre glass insulation for attics and walls, urethane sprayed in place foam and fire protection coatings (some of which were manufactured by Strassburger).
 Along with these products were coatings for exterior use, spray fibre acoustical coatings as well as cavity foam insulation and air sealing.
 Strassburger was well known as The Energy Plus Company a version of today’s Energy Star thirty years later.

 In 1984 Strassburger made their first vinyl window.
 A 21,000 sq. foot expansion of the Colby Dr. facility was added followed by another 12,000 sq. foot addition.
 For the next ten years Strassburger promoted both insulation and state of the art vinyl windows as a total energy savings package.

 In 1997 the insulation part of the business was sold.
 This allowed the company to focus all of their efforts on producing world class fenestration products.
 A year later Strassburger began manufacturing a high energy thermal unit for their windows.

 In 2002 another addition was added to accommodate the full line of PH Tech Boreal series as well the opening of a paint line which now boasts a wide range of standard colours along with custom matching capability.